Father, son sentenced after grizzly bear, cub die near Yellowstone National Park - NewsBreak

 Fish and Game staff received a mortality signal from the bear’s collar, and the carcass was later found lying in the Little Warm River with multiple gunshot wounds.
 A young cub that “perished as a result of [its mother’s] death” was found in the grizzly’s den.

-Grizzly bears are protected under state and federal law in Idaho with no current hunting season in the state.Head, antler poached from beloved elk ‘Kahuna’ in Rocky Mountain National Park
+Grizzly bears are protected under state and federal law in Idaho with no current hunting season in the state.Woman charged in caught-on-camera bear encounter at Yellowstone National Park

 “The loss of a reproductive female grizzly is a real tragedy,” said Regional Conservation Officer Doug Petersen shortly after Fish and Game began investigating the illegal killing.
 Various rewards were offered, totaling $40,000, for information leading to a citation and conviction.